-The “One World, Many Countries” project is a transformative initiative that aims to foster global understanding and promote peace through celebrating diversity.
+The “One World, Many Cultures” project is a transformative initiative that aims to foster global understanding and promote peace through celebrating diversity.
 Spearheaded by myself, in collaboration with The Peace Club and the Ministry for Ethnic Communities, this project has been running from 2020 to 2023, and its goal is to inspire viewers to contribute to a more harmonious and equitable world.

 As the driving force behind the “One World, Many Countries” project, I took on the role of filmmaker and interviewer for the Documentary Project on peace and justice.
 Leveraging my videography, editing, and interview expertise, I had the privilege of engaging in profound discussions with distinguished individuals from various backgrounds.